Phileosopher/commonplace/mind-creativity.md

 Our creations are always borrowing from our environment.
 They may be "[new](image.md)" in form, but they're *always* a remix of something else that has existed in nature.
 However, we are often oblivious to the source material that we borrowed.

+APPLICATION: Very often, large trends come from little trends that faded away long before the listener has processed that large idea later.

+APPLICATION: The exploration into [the unknown](unknown.md) makes anxiety and unease a guaranteed [feeling](mind-feelings.md) in the world of making new things.
+Therefore, [success](success-1_why.md) in art is inherently anxious.

 All creations are meant to fulfill a [purpose](purpose.md).
 Since all purposes require a perceived problem, creativity is whatever we make to "[fix](fix.md)" that problem.

 Creativity is necessary for the [good life](goodlife.md).
 Without creating anything whatsoever, we tend to [feel](mind-feelings.md) boredom and [meaninglessness](meaning.md).

 Each creative effort is unique to each person.
 No two people can make precisely the same guitar solo, dance routine, accounting report, or spoken sentence.
 Even while everyone can assemble precisely the same smaller elements (such as a music chord), the person's own [style](humanity.md) mixes into it as the [creation](creations.md) scales upward in complexity, even with a mundane task.
+This makes it impossible to [measure](math.md) against others' works.

+APPLICATION: An episode of the Simpsons isn't necessarily better than a Shakespeare play.
+MC Hammer isn't necessary a worse performer than Johann Pachelbel.

 We form new ideas in our mind with nearly the same neurological wiring as [building things in our physical space](creations.md).
 The only difference is that physical things usually take more time to make and are harder to destroy.